 When it comes to eating out, you’ll be spoiled for choice.
 From pizza bars to the three Michelin-starred Flocons de Sel, there is something for every taste and pocket, both in the town and on the mountain.
 If you’re cooking at your chalet, you can pick up wonderful local produce at delicatessens, or there’s a Carrefour supermarket on the Route Nationale.

-The ski area, in the heart of the Mont Blanc region, is fairly spread out - the Chamois lift leaves from the centre of town, and a good network of ski buses will take you to the others, but pretty much wherever you go, you’ll be treated to stunning views of Mont Blanc.
-There are three mountains linked by gondola, and enough skiing to keep beginners and intermediates happy for a week and some.
+The Evasion Mont Blanc ski area, in the heart of the Mont Blanc region, is fairly spread out - the Chamois lift leaves from the centre of town, and a good network of ski buses will take you to the others, but pretty much wherever you go, you’ll be treated to stunning views of Mont Blanc.
+There are three mountains linked by gondola, and enough ski slopes to keep beginners and intermediates happy for a week and some.
 Experts looking for red and black runs should head to the Côte 200 in the Rochebrune sector or Le Giettaz in the Le Jaillet sector.
 After a fresh snowfall, Megève’s off-piste is a real treat, with visibility protected by the tree-lined forest runs.

 Mont Joux, La Giettaz, Combloux and the Waidzai Park all have snow parks.
 Between them, the snow parks offer something for freestylers of all levels and sizes.

 Skiing and boarding are the main activities that bring guests to Megève chalets in the winter, and in the summer, hiking, biking and climbing are the most popular.
 But when you stay at an OVO Network property, there is so much more to see and do.

 Here are some of our favourite things to do in Megève - you’ll find the details below.